*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 If you’ve packed very light and have plenty of time, you could also take a taxi colectivo.
 You can get these near the Exitó San Diego.

-Can You Take Bus to the Cartagena Airport?
+Can You Take a Bus to the Cartagena Airport?

 Finally, you can also take the Transcaribe bus.
 I would only advise doing this if you have used the bus during your stay, since you need a card.